derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

     }
   }

-The example above configures the attachments for e-mails to the user (the participant) when a new registration is created.
+The example above configures the attachments for emails to the user (the participant) when a new registration is created.

-The ``fromFiles`` setting configures the file ``fileadmin/terms-and-conditions.pdf`` to be added to the e-mail.
+The ``fromFiles`` setting configures the file ``fileadmin/terms-and-conditions.pdf`` to be added to the email.
 If the file does not exist, it will not be added.

 The ``fromEventProperty`` setting configures to add all files from the event properties ``files`` and ``image``.
 Those